Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Pop Health Sciences

 Paul's primary roles are as Professor of Paediatric Education at UCL and Honorary Consultant in Paediatric Nephrology at Great Ormond Street Hospital for Children NHS Trust.
 He was Head of the Nephro-Urology Research Unit at the Institute of Child Health before an infrastructure reorganisation in 2014.
-He continues to lead a group focusing on kidney development and disease within the Developmental Biology and Cancer Programme.
+He continues to lead the group focusing on kidney development and disease within the Developmental Biology and Cancer Programme.

 After Medical School split between Cambridge (pre-clinical) and Oxford (clinical), he trained in Paediatrics at Charing Cross, Guy's, Oxford, Queen Elizabeth's Hackney and GOS in the UK, with spells at Duke University and Philadelphia in the USA.
 His first GOS post was in 1990 and he has worked in associated

 hospitals/universities ever since.
 He completed his Paediatric Nephrology training in 1999, concurrently finishing a PhD on the Molecular Biology of Renal Malformations.

 Subsequently he has combined a research career with increasing teaching responsibilities - he is the only ICH course director to run two formal taught programmes, the BSc and the MSc in Paediatrics and Child Health, and has major enabling and facilitating roles in academic paediatrics.
 He was nominated for President of the Royal College of Paediatrics and Child Health in October 2014, but unsuccessful in the election.